SwiftGGTeam/the-swift-programming-language-in-chinese/DocumentOverview.rst

 Introduction
 ------------

 Developer Publications are creating a new book called *The Swift Programming Language*, to help with the adoption of Swift.
+A first edition of the complete book will be made available at WWDC 2014.
+An overview of its structure and purpose is provided below.

-This page describes a suggested approach for this book.
-Please send any comments to Dave Addey (`dave.addey@apple.com <mailto:dave.addey@apple.com>`_).
+Please send any comments on this book to Dave Addey (`dave.addey@apple.com <mailto:dave.addey@apple.com?subject=The%20Swift%20Programming%20Language%20book>`_), Senior Writer, Developer Publications.

 The Swift Programming Language
 ------------------------------